citp/privacy-policy-historical/a/az/azs/azstateparks.com.md

 If you choose to provide us with personal information — by submitting an online form or contacting us by the above methods — we use that information to respond to your message and to help us get you the information you have requested.
 We only share the information you provide with another agency if your inquiry relates to that agency, or as otherwise required by law.
 Moreover, we do not create an individual profile with the information you provide or give it to any private organizations.
 Arizona State Parks does not collect information for commercial marketing.
 Any comments collected are themselves subject to the protections of the privacy policy.

+##
-## Privacy Policy Statement Is Subject To Change
+Privacy Policy Statement Is Subject To Change

-This Privacy Policy Statement is subject to change _._ Last updated March 2009.
+This Privacy Policy Statement is subject to change _._ Last updated June 2009.